 - Exchanges may occur (see 15.306).

-When you are contemplating filing a GAO bid protest for an LPTA contract solicitation, you should be able to articulate exactly where the Agency did not follow the expressed language of the solicitation to stand a chance of winning.
+When you are contemplating filing a GAO bid protest for FAR LPTA contracts solicitation, you should be able to articulate exactly where the Agency did not follow the expressed language of the solicitation to stand a chance of winning.
 At the bidding stage, you must simply concentrate on proposal writing that puts your best technical approach forward.

-If you are contemplating filing a bid protest based on LPTA evaluation factors and source selection, contact a government contracts Bid Protest Attorney.
+If you are contemplating filing a bid protest based on LPTA evaluation factors and LPTA source selection, contact a government contracts Bid Protest Attorney.
 Call Watson’s government contract protest lawyers at 1-866-601-5518 for immediate help.